 - 4X low profile banana terminals - these are really nice, compact and cost effective, highly recommended over the bulky "GOLD" terminals

 - thumb terminal for easy input wiring (separate, requires soldering)

-- buzzer for audible feedback (separate, required soldering)
+- buzzer for audible feedback (separate, requires soldering)

 - optional SSD1306 0.96" I2C OLED Display with 1x4 female header (requires soldering)